simonthor/GSoC-2021/index.md

 - [Where to put the mplstyle file so that matplotlib can find it](https://matplotlib.org/stable/tutorials/introductory/customizing.html#defining-your-own-style)
 - [How to make matplotlib find fonts installed in a custom location](https://stackoverflow.com/a/43647344/11841986)

+## Miscellaneous
 Additional issues and merge requests I have contributed to during GSoC:
 - https://gitlab.com/hepcedar/rivet/-/issues/233
 - https://gitlab.com/hepcedar/rivet/-/merge_requests/322
 - https://gitlab.com/hepcedar/rivet/-/merge_requests/307
 - https://gitlab.com/hepcedar/rivet/-/merge_requests/318

+# Conclusions
+In conclusion, Google Summer of Code was a valuable experience for me.
+I learned how to use `git` in a collaborative environment, how to use advanced matplotlib, learning which types of software is used by particle physicists, as well as how to collaborate on an open-source project.

+I would like to thank my mentors Andy Buckley and Christian Bierlich, who both have been supportive during the entirety of the program and tirelessly answered all my questions.
+I would also like to thank Matthew Filipovich, who I have worked with during this program and who I could discuss implementation ideas with.